-- Gain effective oral and written communication skills in Japanese, and an in-depth knowledge of Japanese language, culture and society, relative to their entry level, and develop a capacity to combine knowledge of the Japanese language with one or more disciplines through critical research inquiry;
+- Demonstrate effective oral and written communication competency in Japanese, and an in-depth knowledge of Japanese language, culture and society, relative to their entry level

-- Gain knowledge of the social and cultural diversity of Japan and develop the skills to work with people from diverse linguistic and cultural backgrounds;
+- Apply knowledge of the social and cultural diversity of Japan

-- Gain the ability to set goals and manage time and priorities and work effectively both independently and in groups.
+- Employ time management and prioritisation skills to set goals and work effectively both independently and in groups

 - Participate in and contribute to various forms of discussion as an informed user of the Japanese language